cmu-sei/SEER/readme.md

 ## Team Assessment Challenges

-The ideal assessment would involve analyzing every step of a unit’s process for incident management (for DCO, this is identification, mitigation, quarantine, etc.), the timing related to their action, and their lines of communication as they operate.
+The ideal assessment would involve analyzing every step of a unit’s process for incident management — for Defensive Cyber Operations (DCO), this is traditionally identification, mitigation, quarantine, etc. — the timing related to their action, and their lines of communication as they operate.
 These requirements have been hard to capture with traditional assessment systems.

 There are many stakeholders with distinct needs within exercise and training, including:

 - Exercise Administrators
 - White Cell or Embedded Observers
-- Red Team or OPFOR
+- Red Team or Opposing Force (OPFOR)
-- Blue Team or DCO
+- Blue Team — DCO / Offensive Cyber Operations (OCO)
+- Purple Teams — A security methodology whereby red and blue teams work together to maximize continuous feedback and knowledge transfer

 ## Problem Statement